-Rose Lea School District No. 278 (sometimes spelled Roselea School) was formally established in March 1884 and a wood frame school building was erected on the northwest quarter of 14-14-28 west of the Principal Meridian, in the Rural Municipality of Archie.
+Rose Lea School District No. 278 (sometimes spelled Roselea School) was formally established in March 1884 and a wood frame school building was erected on the northwest quarter of 14-14-28 west of the Principal Meridian, in what is now the Rural Municipality of Ellice-Archie.
 It was dissolved in July 1961 and its remaining students went to Rutherglen Consolidated School No. 1297.
 As of 1986, the former school building was being used as a garage at SE10-15-28W.

 Rose Lea School (no date) by W. R. Beveridge

 Source: Archives of Manitoba, School Inspectors Photographs,

 Source: Historic Resources Branch, Public School Buildings Inventory, slide 46.

 Source: Gordon Goldsborough

 denoted by symbol on the map above

 Historic Sites of Manitoba: Rutherglen Consolidated School No. 1297 (McAuley, RM of Ellice-Archie)

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.